EOEPCA/deployment-guide/docs/building-blocks/iam/client-management.md

+> Ensure you have the EOEPCA IAM Building Block installed.
+For more information, refer to [this guide](./main-iam.md).

 This document details how to manage Keycloak clients programmatically, obtain tokens, and perform device flows.
 Clients represent applications or services interacting with EOEPCA’s secured endpoints.

 ## Creating a Keycloak Client